sapegin/sapegin.me/src/content/blog/view-source-2016.md

 You can read about most of these things in Helen’s article [What is Beautiful Web Typography](http://helenvholmes.com/writing/type-is-your-right).

-- Use OpenType features in CSS: kerning, ligatures, etc.
+- Use OpenType features in CSS: kerning, ligatures, and so on
 - Use [OpenType Sandbox](http://clagnut.com/sandbox/css3/) to check what features are available in a font.
 - Custom fonts have performance issues that could be fixed.
 - Prevent the FOIT (flash of invisible text).